Understanding Low Back Pain (LBP): A Comprehensive Guide

 Have persistent pain that doesn’t follow a clear mechanical pattern

-Feel overwhelmed, misunderstood, and unsure where to turn next
+Feel overwhelmed, misunderstood, and unsure of where to turn next

-In nociplastic pain, the nervous system has become sensitized.
-The issue isn’t necessarily in the tissues anymore—it’s in the way the body processes danger and threat signals.
+In cases of nociplastic pain, the nervous system has become sensitized.
+The problem isn’t necessarily in the tissues anymore; it's rooted in how the body processes danger and threat signals.

-This doesn’t mean the pain isn’t real (it 100% is)—it just means the treatment needs to include the brain and nervous system, not just the muscles and joints.
+This doesn't mean the pain isn't real—it absolutely is.
+However, the treatment must also involve the brain and nervous system, in addition to the muscles and joints.

-We use pain science education, graded movement exposure, nervous system calming strategies, and focus on what makes you feel safe.
-This approach is evidence-based, compassionate, and empowering.
+We employ pain science education, graded movement exposure, and strategies to calm the nervous system, all while focusing on what makes you feel secure.
+This compassionate, evidence-based approach is empowering and transformative.

 Why This Model Works (When Other Treatments Don’t)

-Someone with motor control deficits is told to stretch more (which makes them worse).
+Someone with motor control deficits may be instructed to stretch more (which can worsen their condition).

-Someone with a direction-specific problem is given general Pilates (which may irritate the wrong movement).
+A person with a direction-specific issue might be prescribed general Pilates (which could irritate the wrong movements).

-Someone with nociplastic pain is told, “Your scan is fine—just get on with it.”
+An individual with nociplastic pain could be told, “Your scan is fine—just move on.”

 How We Use This at The Back Specialists

-Every client at The Back Specialists starts with a detailed movement assessment that helps us identify which subgroup they fall into.
+Every client at The Back Specialists begins with a detailed movement assessment to identify their specific subgroup.

 The Selective Functional Movement Assessment (SFMA)